 All visits are confidential.
 There is no blanket release form for any medical information.
 If you want us to share information with your family you must sign a release form for that visit only.

 There is no charge for copays, related to your office visits.
 Your Insurance will be billed.
-You should have a copy of your health insurance info if prescriptions, lab tests, or referrals are needed.
+You should have a copy of your health insurance information if prescriptions, lab tests, or referrals are needed.
 Please notify staff if you do not what a claim to go to your insurance company or you are uninsured.

-You will be seen by a Nurse Practitioner or Physician Assistant who can prescribe most medications you require.
+You will be seen by a Provider who can prescribe most medications you require.
 Some minor conditions may be evaluated and treated by the centers' licensed Registered Nurses.

 If you take medications regularly, you alone are responsible for them.
 You should consider having a lock box for them in your room.
 The only personal medication kept at the Student Health Center is Allergy serum administered by Student Health Center.

 We recommend that you bring a first-aid/self-care kit to school, for suggestions check out the Student Survival Kit link